rgerraty/rl_flexibility/README.md

 dlmwrite('/data/engine/rgerraty/learn_dyncon/flex_allrois.csv',flex_allrois)
 ```

-###REML and fully Bayesian hierarchical models for the effect of striatal and whole-brain flexibility on reinforcement learning
+###ML and fully Bayesian hierarchical models for the effect of striatal and whole-brain flexibility on reinforcement learning
 See models.Rmd and models.pdf for more details.

 ```{.r}